kudrom/lupulo/docs/accessors.rst

 But a widget has to render the data the device is sending.
 And that data follows the data schema of the device.

-The solution is to provide a mechanism to allow a widget to extract data from the raw data that the widget feeds with.
+The solution is to provide a mechanism to allow a widget to extract datums from the raw data.

 Remember from previous sections that the web page is made of widgets constructed with a definition called layout.
 Each widget subscribes to different event sources, and each event source is defined by some section in the data schema.

-So, when a widget calls an accessor with some raw data from an event source, the accessor must know somehow the structure of the event source and what data the widget is interested in.
+So, when a widget calls an accessor with some raw data from an event source, the accessor must know somehow the structure of the event source and what datum the widget is interested in.
 That information is written down by the programmer of the data schema in the accessors section of the widget in the layout file.